-I made these easy DIY St. Patrick’s Day Shrinky Dink necklaces and pins to spiff up St. Patty’s garb just a little bit. ???
-It’s a fun and lucky St. Patrick’s Day craft activity for kids.
+I made these easy St. Patrick’s Day necklaces and St. Patrick’s Day pins to spiff up my St. Patrick’s Day outfit just a little bit.
+I just love making DIY jewelry using Shrinky Dinks!
+It’s a fun and lucky St. Patrick’s Day craft activity for kids that adults will love too.
+Keep reading to get my free printable templates to make your own DIY Shrinky Dink necklaces and pins for St. Patrick’s Day.

-Of all the holidays, St. Patrick’s Day is among the least classy when it comes to accessories and my sweet Irish-home-Chicago is a prime offender — gaudy glitter clover headbands, shiny green and gold beads, beer-logo-strewn clothing, face painting and the like are de rigur.
-And I’ll say it: if you’re over 23 you are too old to wear these or these, please and thank you.
+Of all the holidays, St. Patrick’s Day is among the least classy when it comes to outfits and unfortunately, my sweet-home-Chicago is a prime offender.
+Our Chicago neighborhood is filled with partiers wearing gaudy glitter clover headbands, shiny green and gold beads, beer-logo-strewn clothing, face painting, and the like.
+These St. Patrick’s Day necklaces and pins is a cute and classy St. Patrick’s Day outfit idea.

-Now I’m not claiming that my Shrinky Dink necklaces are totally chic but they sure beat clover earrings and leprechaun sweatshirts.
+Now I’m not claiming that my Shrinky Dink necklaces are super fancy but they sure beat clover earrings and leprechaun sweatshirts.
 Oof.
+Aren’t they cute?

 I made an assortment of Irish-inspired charms including a map of Dublin in both circles and squares and some St. Patrick’s Day Irish sayings – Kiss Me, Irish, Craic, Lucky.
 I also made a charm from this photo that my sister took on our trip to Ireland – it’s a clover made out of horseshoes that we saw in Dingle.
 Love.